What is a Party Wall?

 How do I ensure my Loft Conversion work complies with the Party Wall Act?

 In order to comply with the Party Wall Act you must, as an owner, notify the relevant adjoining owner(s) of the work you intend to carry out before that work starts.
 Most of the time it is a fairly straightforward process.
-You fill out a template notice form (which we can give you) and you deliver it to the adjoining owner along with a few template responses for them to fill out and give back.
+You must serve a written notice on the relevant neighbour(s).
+Ideally you might also provide a few template responses for them to fill out and give back.

-If the adjoining owner is happy to give their consent then, as you have an agreement, you are free to carry on with the work.
+If the adjoining owner is happy to consent in writing to your proposed works then, since you have a written agreement, you are free to carry on with the work.
 This is a common response since the adjoining owner giving consent does not relieve you of any of your obligations to protect their building or property.
-However, it's perfectly reasonable for them to have concerns about building work especially if they have little knowledge of it themselves.
+However, it's perfectly reasonable for the adjoining owner to have concerns about building work especially if they have little knowledge of such matters themselves.
 Therefore it's always a good idea to have a friendly chat with them before you deliver the notice to explain what it's all about.

 What sort of work needs to be done to my Party Wall during my Loft Conversion?